 A: Although this was an offer that we made during the initial development of LF c2001, the complexity of adding in polygon data has precluded us from being able to continue with this offer.
-We do not have the time or resources at this time to digitize data.
+We do not currently have the time or resources to digitize data.